I am an experienced Accredited BACP Counsellor, Coach and Supervisor working full time in private practice.

 Concessions offered for

-Please contact me for a free 20 minute consultation to discuss what you are looking for.
+Please contact me for a free 20-minute consultation to discuss what you are looking for at this time.

-Currently seeing clients Monday to Friday via Zoom, from 11 am to 9 pm.
+Currently, seeing clients Monday to Friday, from 11 am to 8 pm.

 What is the next step?